Subdivided flats policy explained

 The Chief Executive also said the Government will allow an adequate grace period for pre‑existing SDU owners and households to make necessary arrangements, and handle SDUs in residential buildings by batches in an orderly manner.

-“We will be taking action after a reasonable registration period and a reasonable tolerance period, giving the Secretary for Housing flexibility so as to divide the non-satisfying units and enforce action according to the actual situation, so that it will take them off the market lot by lot.”
+“We will be taking action after a reasonable registration period and a reasonable (grace) period, giving the Secretary for Housing flexibility so as to define the unsatisfactory units and enforce action according to the actual situation, so that we will take them off the market lot by lot.”

 Mr Lee added that he is determined to solve the problem.